-A high-barrier PP pouch has been given a “very good” recyclability rating, and a pouch with an inner layer of chemically recycled polyamide has been rolled out.
+A high-barrier PP product has been given a “very good” recyclability rating, and a pouch with an inner layer of chemically recycled polyamide has been rolled out.

 The following is a roundup of innovations related to the recycling of pouches, which are an increasingly common packaging type on store shelves: